sboots/sboots.ca/content/posts/2021/paying-for-cloud-services-departmental-credit-card.md

 Traditionally, though, departmental procurement and financial divisions have been reluctant to allow teams to pay for online services with a departmental credit card (credit cards being, again, the only way to pay for them).

 One barrier that would frequently come up is the 2013 _[Policy on Decision Making in Limiting Contractor Liability in Crown Procurement Contracts](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=12038)_.
 According to that policy, only the deputy minister of Public Services and Procurement Canada could accept commercial terms that limit vendors’ liability to the government if things go wrong.
 That, in turn, was frequently interpreted to mean that government teams couldn’t accept the standard click-through terms of use for online services, which almost always include liability provisions.
 (For example, that the service provider is only liable for the cost you as a customer paid in the past 12 months.)
+This left teams with two unappealing options:

-Asking _the deputy minister of PSPC_ if your team could spend $15/month on Trello and accept Trello’s standard terms and conditions wasn’t exactly a viable option.
+* Asking _the deputy minister of PSPC_ if your team could spend $15/month on Trello and accept Trello’s standard terms and conditions.
+Not exactly a viable option.
+* Asking the provider to sign a Government of Canada-created and negotiated contract agreement.
+Given the length and complexity of a typical GC contract, the provider’s legal costs for reviewing the contract would far exceed the $15/month revenue.

 ## Bring on the new directive